Keyfactor/ejbca-k8s-csr-signer/README.md

 ###### To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
 If you want to contribute actual bug fixes or proposed enhancements, see the [contribution guidelines](https://github.com/Keyfactor/command-k8s-csr-signer/blob/main/CONTRIBUTING.md) and use the **[Pull requests](../../pulls)** tab.

+## Migration from EJBCA CSR Signer v1.0 to v2.0

+The EJBCA CSR Signer v2.0 has breaking changes from v1.0.
+To migrate from v1.0 to v2.0, uninstall the v1.0 deployment and install the v2.0 deployment.
+The v2.0 deployment uses the same configuration as v1.0, but the configuration is now stored in a Kubernetes ConfigMap.
+See the [Getting Started](docs/getting-started.md) to install the v2.0 deployment.

 ## Documentation
 * [Getting Started](docs/getting-started.md)